- Perlé 2017 Press All Ratings

 Paradoxically, Italy’s most famous metodo classico sparkling wine was started with the desire to compete with the best French Champagnes.
 Giulio Ferrari, a Trentino native, started his venerable sparkling wine house in 1902, after studying winemaking in France.
 Convinced that his native region’s terroir was ideal for growing Chardonnay, he produced three of his now best-known cuvées – Ferrari Brut, Perlé and Giulio Ferrari – as blanc de blancs.
 This innovative approach quickly paid off.
 Ferrari wines consistently receive some of Italy’s top accolades, including being awarded Tre Bicchieri 22 years in a row.

-With its mountain viticulture (the Dolomites), Trentino is an area well-suited to the production of sparkling wines of great elegance and complexity.
-Large diurnal temperature range and high altitudes ensures high acidity and freshness in the grapes.
+A vintage Blanc de Blancs obtained from a special selection of Chardonnay grapes grown in mountainside vineyards situated in Trentino’s finest zones for the production of Trentodoc wines.
+With its mountain viticulture (the Dolomites), Trentino is an area well suited to the production of sparkling wines of great elegance and complexity.
+Large diurnal temperature ranges and high altitudes ensures high acidity and freshness in the grapes.
 With 300 acres of vineyards, Ferrari represents the largest estate in the Trentino region.

 Ferrari Perlé is made using the traditional metodo classico.
-After a hand-harvest in September, the wine undergoes a gentle pressing and first fermentation in tanks.
+After a hand harvest in September, the wine undergoes a gentle pressing and first fermentation in tanks.
 The wine is bottled and a second fermentation occurs with selected yeasts.